Looking back, Helen realized that the first warning sign had appeared on the third date.

 “I can't, Clinton.
 You know I have to live on base.
 It's required.”

-“If this was something you really wanted, you'd at least be willing to ask for an exception.”
+“If this were something you really wanted, you'd at least be willing to ask for an exception.”

 “There aren't any exceptions.”